jornada-im/documentation/docs/jrn_metabase_admin.md

     In the case of LTER_core_metabase, the important roles are `read_only_user` and `read_write_user`.

+5. To configure remote access (TCP/IP) for new users, they will need to be allowed in the `pg_hba.conf` file in some form.
+See the basics of this in the [setup page](jrn_metabase_setup.md) and PostgreSQL specifics for [the `pg_hba.conf` file](https://www.postgresql.org/docs/current/auth-pg-hba-conf.html).

 ### New user tasks

 The administrator (site IM for now), will email you a username and password that will allow you to login to the host and the PostgreSQL server.
 You will need to at least change the PostgreSQL server password for your user account.